Ironchip-Developer/Ironchip-Developer/README.md

 Other responsibilities include benchmarking against standards, process monitoring, all aimed at preventing errors during the product development process.
 Following best practices early on is the way to go and I'm a huge supporter of it.

-we will follow up on the reported bugs and try to give a prompt resolution, always allowing the user to be informed of the status of the problem at all times.
+We will follow up on the reported bugs and try to give a prompt resolution, always allowing the user to be informed of the status of the problem at all times.

 ## We stimulate conversation.